Product Development Roadmap

 Applications are needed for the community to start expressing what is priority for the ecosystem.
 This information needs to be publicly available and consumable by other services and applications in the ecosystem.
 Infrastructure will help the community participate in expressing their opinions and collectively to better direct attention to areas that need it.
 This information is well suited in the voting infrastructure to highlight which proposals match up with what goals and objectives.
 Goals and objectives could also be integrated into multiple processes and applications in the funding process.

-IOG has started work in this area and is currently handling the introduction of distributed representatives along with the standards in which it will function on-chain.
-The evolution of this will be done in collaboration with the community and from the experience of the first cohorts who become dReps.
+IOG has started work in this area and is currently handling the introduction of distributed representatives along with any initial structures it needs to function on-chain.
+The evolution of this will slowly move towards being in collaboration with the community and from the experience of the first cohorts who become dReps.
 Over time either in the medium or long term the core work for this can be pushed over to the community to handle.
+Efforts here will look at the range of ways that delegated representatives can operate to effectively support the community and what policies and rules should be in place.

-Voting standards will concern the approaches used to vote on and govern the distribution of funds from the Cardano treasury to selected proposals and initiatives.
-On chain voting and how that works from a standards perspective is currently being implemented and managed by IOG in their own sidechain and used in the voting app.
-The community can expect efforts to eventually move over to the community at some point in the medium or long term.
+Voting approaches the different ways voting systems can be created to govern the distribution of funds from the Cardano treasury to selected proposals and initiatives.
+On chain voting and how that works is currently being implemented and managed by IOG on their own sidechain and used in the voting app.
+The community can expect that these efforts will eventually move over to the community at some point in the medium or long term.

 Distributed representative (dRep) infrastructure

 dRep infrastructure could soon represent a wide number of applications and options for the community to use to learn about, interact with and delegate to distributed representatives in the community.
-Once standards are made on how someone can become a dRep on-chain in the ecosystem the community will be able to create infrastructure that makes it easier to interact with this use case and consume any relevant information.
+Once the different approaches for how dReps can function are better understood the community can look at what infrastructure will make sense to most effectively support the different use cases needed.

 Voting infrastructure should handle presenting submitted proposals to the community and allow them to vote on proposals they would like to receive funding.
 After the voting period finishes the tallying of votes will reveal the winning proposals.
 Currently there is already a voting app owned and managed by IOG.
 At some point in the future these efforts will be pushed into the community.

-- Voting standards - Integrate any voting standards agreed within the community such as the standards to accept the current up vote, down vote and abstain options provided in the current voting app.
-Applying standards allows the community to better achieve pluralism within the community and have multiple different voting based applications.
+- Voting approaches - Integrate any voting approaches agreed within the community such as the approach taken to accept the current up vote, down vote and abstain options provided in the current voting app.
+The better that voting approaches are understood the easier it will be for the community to converge on the better approaches that can be used across different voting apps.

 - Proposal grouping and ranking approaches - Apply approaches to proposal groupings and rankings to make it easier for voters to view proposals before voting.

-- Goal and objective standards - Proposals will benefit from highlighting which goals and objectives they are focussing on and as such could apply any standards created around setting goals and objectives within a proposal.
+- Goal and objective approaches - Proposals will benefit from highlighting which goals and objectives they are focussing on in their proposals.

 Insights and data